hung-p/ml-playground/README.md

 mosquitoes.
 This disease is curable if it is detected and treated promptly.
 In this experiment, I will use the dataset of 27,558 records to train the dataset by using a convolutional neural network.
-After that, I will try different methods and determine the best approach to the model.
+After that, I will try different methods and determine the best approach to the model.\n
 ● Dataset name: ‘malaria’
 ● Description: The Malaria dataset contains a total of 27,558 cell images with equal instances of parasitized and uninfected cells from the thin blood smear slide